-The external training is an essential element of the MSc study program of our students.
+The internship is an essential element of the MSc study program of our students.

-A student is entitled to carry out his external training, when he/she has finished (almost) all compulsory courses of the program.
-After the external training, only the master thesis research remains to be done.
-The knowledge level of the students at the start of the external training is approximately that of a young academic engineer.
+A student is entitled to carry out his internship, when he/she has finished (almost) all compulsory courses of the program.
+After the internship, only the master thesis research remains to be done.
+The knowledge level of the students at the start of the internship is approximately that of a young academic engineer.
 They have a good theoretical knowledge and some project experience.
 The integration of courses and projects is one of the major approaches in our study programs.

-The external training has a minimal duration of 14 weeks.
+The internship has a minimal duration of 14 weeks.
 A somewhat longer period (about four months) is possible.
-We advise the student however not extend their external training too much, as this leads to an undesirable delay of their study progress.
+However, students should not extend their internship too much, as this leads to an undesirable delay of their study progress.
 The duration of the stay of a student with the company should be agreed beforehand in a contract.

-The External Training is considered as a do it yourself activity: the student organises his own external training.
+The Internship is considered as a do it yourself activity: the student organises his own internship.
 This is part of the working experience that he should obtain from his training period.
-Of course all this happens under the supervision and responsibility of the External Training office.
+Of course all this happens under the supervision and responsibility of the Internship office.

-The aims of the external training for the student are:
+The aims of the internship for the student are:

 - to get an overview of the professional world of his specialty,